jconwell/iamjohn.me/docs/Recipes/Other Stuff/detroit_pizza.md

 The pan I use is 10.5" x 15.5", but any size will do.
 You just have to adjust how much dough and cheese you use.
 The main thing to keep in mind is you want at least 2" if not 3" sides to the pan.

-_Note: After making this pizza a couple of times, for my size pan I just use all the dough._
+_Note for me: After making this pizza a couple of times, for my size pan just use all the dough and 25oz of cheese._

 ## Cheese